Ylieo816/Talentlabs/README.md

 Currently, the project has completed the backend implementation with the following features:
 - RESTful API endpoints for job management
 - Database models and schemas
-- Comprehensive test coverage
+- Comprehensive test coverage for backend APIs
 - Docker configuration for easy deployment
-- Asynchronous task processing setup
-- Cloud deployment configuration

 Frontend development is planned for future implementation.